Officer shot, injured in Turtleford Area: RCMP

 Published Tuesday, September 24, 2019 4:22PM CST

-An RCMP officer was taken to hospital with a serious, non-life threatening injury after a shooting in the Turtleford area according to police.
+The Regina Police Service will conduct an external review of a shooting that left an RCMP officer with a non-life-threatening injury.

+Saskatchewan RCMP Commanding Officer Mark Fisher also told media on Tuesday that the Ministry of Justice has been asked to review that investigation.

-Earlier Tuesday, two officers were responding to reports of a dangerous, possibly impaired driver, RCMP said in a news release.
+Earlier Tuesday, two officers were responding to reports of a dangerous, possibly impaired driver near Turtleford, RCMP said in a news release.

 When they approached a vehicle, one officer was shot and injured, according to RCMP.